mfruzan/VBS-ML-Genomic-Prediction/README.md

 ## Data selection folder

-This code is used for Marker selection, based on our recent paper:
+This code is used for Marker selection.
+To run python code:
+>python3 mre.py

 class SBP_layer in model.py is the main code for selection.
 In the SBP_layer, where self.mask==0, the corresponding marker can be deleted .